 If you live in Pennsylvania and are interested in a job on the railroad you are certainly blessed with the number of companies that operate within the state.
 However, if you are not very familiar with the industry it would definitely be worth taking the time to learn much more about it before deciding.
 I was interested in being a railroader myself until I learned just how much time one is required to be out on the road and away from family.
 Because of this many railroaders say it is as much a lifestyle as it is a job.
 Typically, it is Class I railroads that demand such long hours.
 However, there are plenty of benefits including a nearly unmatched level of pay (some engineers, for instance, earn a six-digit salary in a single year) and excellent retirement.
-Finally, if you are attending college and are looking for internships or graduate work during the summer months you may want to check out the career pages of the Class Is listed below, as some offer such programs.
+Please be aware, that while I try my best to keep everything completely updated I cannot fully guarantee that there are no mistakes with the information presented below.
+Finally, if you are attending college and are looking for internships or graduate work during the summer months you may want to check out the career pages of the Class Is as some offer such programs.

 Buffalo & Pittsburgh Railroad: The Buffalo &